 Some other recipes with kale:

-2 large bunches of kale (see notes above – we used one bunch each of green and purple)
+- 2 large bunches of young kale (see notes above; we used one green and one purple)

-2 Grind one clove garlic and 1/4 teaspoon salt in a mortar and pestle until it becomes a paste (or mince it using a knife and flatten it into a paste using the blade).
-Add 3 tablespoons olive oil, 1/4 cup fresh lemon juice, 1/4 cup Pecorino cheese, 1/8 teaspoon red pepper flakes, and fresh ground pepper, and mix to combine.
+- Grind 1 clove garlic and ¼ teaspoon salt in a mortar and pestle until it becomes a paste (or mince it using a knife and flatten it into a paste using the blade).
+Add 3 tablespoons olive oil, ¼ cup fresh lemon juice, ¼ cup Pecorino cheese, ⅛ teaspoon red pepper flakes, and fresh ground black pepper, and mix to combine.